Haruka (citrus)

 Haruka (Citrus tamurana × natsudaidai) is a Citrus cultivar grown in Japan and the Korean Peninsula.

 Genetics and origin

-Haruka was first discovered in Ehime Prefecture, Japan.
-Once thought to be a natural mutation of the hyuganatsu (Citrus tamurana), it is now inferred that it is a hybrid between the hyuganatsu and natsudaidai (Citrus natsudaidai), with the hyuganatsu being the seed parent and the natsudaidai being the pollen parent.
+In 1980, Tokuo Ishii of Nijo-machi, Itoshima-gun (now Itoshima City), Fukuoka Prefecture, discovered a natural hybrid seedling of "Hyuganatsu" in his garden, which was grafted in 1982 and bore fruit for the first time in 1986.
+The variety was registered on October 15, 1996.
+The name of the variety when it was applied for registration was "Enka".
+Initially thought to be a natural mutation of the hyuganatsu (Citrus tamurana), it is now inferred that the Haruka is a hybrid between the hyuganatsu and natsudaidai (Citrus natsudaidai), with the hyuganatsu being the seed parent and the natsudaidai being the pollen parent.

+The 2009 harvest of the fruit in Japan was approximately 1,258 tons, of which 45% came from Ehime Prefecture, 25% from Nagasaki Prefecture, and 21% from Hiroshima Prefecture.